 ---|---|---|

-token_endpoint_auth_signing_alg | PS256 | Signature algorithm used JWK. |
+token_endpoint_auth_signing_alg | PS256 | Signature algorithm used |

 grant_types | authorization_code, client_credentials | |

-subject_type | public | subject_type requested for responses to this client_id. |
+subject_type | public | subject_type requested for responses to this client_id |

-application_type | web | The issuer must be your software ID.
+iss | Software Statement Id | The issuer must be your software statement ID.
 This is important as it's used verify it matches the SSA software ID claim. |

 redirect_uris | All redirect Uris should be added in the claims | |

-token_endpoint_auth_method | client_secret_basic | Requested authentication method for the Token Endpoint. |
+token_endpoint_auth_method | client_secret_basic, private_key_jwt | Requested authentication method for the Token Endpoint.
+Note: client_secret_basic is only supported in the Sandbox for ease of testing.
+For production, use private_key_jwt . |

 scopes | openid, accounts, payments | The scopes will depend on your role from the FCA (AISP and/or PISP) |